ricardozanini/spring-todo/README.md

 oc create -f openshift/springboot-eap-h2-persistent.yaml oc new-app springboot-eap-h2-persistent
 ```
-So it doesn't matter if you
+So it doesn't matter if you kill your pod, the Todo data will be persisted in your cluster storage.

+### Spring Boot

 ## H2 Database Console